 The pension can be drawn at the earliest from the age of 55, and is paid out for a set number of years (at least five years and at most for the rest of the person's life).
-The white collar worker can choose to make partial drawings.
-In the case of full drawing before the age of 65, the white collar worker must stop working for retirement purposes.
-This means work less than eight hours per week before the age of 65.
-In addition, the white collar worker may not receive unemployment benefit or compensation from the Social Insurance Office due to illness.
-In the case of partial drawing before the age of 65, retirement purposes corresponding to the portion of the pension being drawn are required.
-If the white collar worker reduces their working hours by 20%, for example, dropping to 80%, the employee can draw a maximum of 20% of their occupational pension.
+The employee can choose to make partial drawings.
+In the case of full drawing before the age of 66, they must stop working for retirement purposes.
+This means work less than eight hours per week before the age of 66.
+In addition, the employee may not receive unemployment benefit or compensation from the Swedish Social Insurance Agency due to illness.
+In the case of partial drawing before the age of 66, retirement purposes corresponding to the portion of the pension being drawn are required.
+If they reduce their working hours by 20%, for example, dropping to 80%, the employee can draw a maximum of 20% of their occupational pension.
 Partial drawing can be conducted on a maximum of three occasions.
-Read more at collectum.se.